 Resonance Health Limited and its 100% owned Australian resident subsidiaries implemented the tax consolidation legislation from 1st July 2012.
+The accounting policy for the implementation of the tax consolidation legislation is set out in note 1(k).

 NOTE 4: Segment reporting